ajthinking/learning-ai-examples/readme.md

 # Artificial inteligence with pytorch examples
 This is my collection of examples.
 The examples are located in independent folders under ```/src```, and they can be excecuted like this ```python /src/*/main.py```

-## predict salary when you find out of a new family member
+## predict age in days from how many years old
-* src/salary.py
+* src/age.py

 ## optimize pimpmydrawing SALES with AI